 The imperative to maintain consistently high levels of performance ensures that people are provided with the psychological safety necessary to believe that their opinions and insights are valued.

-Recent work with the RAF has been instructive to understanding that in order to achieve consistently elite performance, the RAF’s fast jet pilots also depend on a powerful culture of psychological safety.
+Work with the RAF has been instructive to understanding that in order to achieve consistently elite performance.
+The RAF’s fast jet pilots also depend on a powerful culture of psychological safety.
 In essence, no one should be afraid to speak their mind or raise their concerns, because their lives depend on getting on it right, and the more voices that are heard, the more likely they are to do so.